LattePandaTeam/Docs/content/delta_edition/os.md

 - Try Ubuntu without installing
 - Install Ubuntu

-Both options should work, but in this tutorial we choose 'Try Ubuntu without installing' option.
-Then the files will be loading.
+Both options should work, but in this tutorial, we will use the 'Try Ubuntu without installing' option.
+Then, the files will load.
 After a while, the following picture should appear.

 !!!note
-    During this process the screen may go black, please be patient.
-Do not do anything until your LattePanda displays the following screen.
+    During this process the screen may go black.
+However, please be patient and do not do anything until your LattePanda displays the following screen.

 <center>![](/assets/images/ubuntu_desktop_install.jpg)</center>
 This is the Ubuntu Desktop.
-Then double-click the icon on the desktop whose name is 'Install Ubuntu 16.04.6 LTS'.
-After the double-click, the installation will begin.
+Next, please double-click the icon on the desktop whose name is 'Install Ubuntu 16.04.6 LTS'.
+After double-clicking, the installation will begin.
 A screen like the picture below will appear.

 <center>![](https://i.imgur.com/0iKIU8d.jpg?1)</center>
 Choose your default language and continue.

 <center>![](https://i.imgur.com/fH6F6er.jpg?1)</center>
 Check the box to install third-party software, and then continue.
-This will ensure the common plugins are installed so everything can run smoothly.
+This will ensure that the common plugins are installed so everything can run smoothly.

 <center>![](https://i.imgur.com/ZBEtaik.jpg?1)</center>
 Choose the best option for you.
-The options may look slightly different on your screen, but normally the third option (Erase disk and install Ubuntu) would be the most appropriate.
-There will be a small window to confirm that changes can be made to your disk.
+The options may look slightly different on your screen, but normally the third option (Erase disk and install Ubuntu) will be the most appropriate.
+There will be a small window to confirm that changes will be made to your hard disk.
 Please click continue.

 <center>![](https://i.imgur.com/KqIAQee.jpg?1)</center>
 Choose your time zone and click continue to proceed.

 <center>![](https://i.imgur.com/LVEID2G.jpg?1)</center>
 Select your keyboard layout.
-If you're unsure of what it is, you can use the detect keyboard layout option.
-Follow the instructions on screen and it should be relatively simple.
-Click continue.
+If you're unsure of which one you need, you can use the detect keyboard layout option.
+Follow the instructions on your screen and then click continue.

 <center>![](https://i.imgur.com/Fl0Qhxo.jpg?2)</center>
-Fill out your details to continue.
+Fill out all input fields to continue.

 Please be patient and wait for the installation to complete.
-Then you will be asked to restart in order to complete installation.
+Then, you will be asked to restart in order to complete installation.

 <center>![](https://i.imgur.com/IpbGwmo.jpg?1)</center>

-Wait for your LattePanda to restart and boot the Ubuntu, then enter your password to login.
+Wait for your LattePanda to restart and boot up the Ubuntu, then enter your password to log in.
 Your Ubuntu 16.04 LTS should be fully functional on your LattePanda.
-Enjoy it!
+Enjoy!